Pfc. Lawrence Ira Martin

 McKinley which had been a Filipino Army

 Base.
-At the base. the POWs were sued to
+At the base. the POWs were used to

 collect scrap metal.